BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 Why encode/decode?
 ------------------

-The JMS API gives access to various pieces of data that HJB clients might want to use.
+The JMS API gives its clients access to various data items from a Provider's underlying messaging system.
 These include

 * JMS messages themselves, which consist of

-  - the message headers
+  - standard JMS message headers

+  - application-specific JMS properties

   - the message body